Small Business SEO Benefits:

 A Broad Approach to Search

 While small business SEO focuses on larger search engines, remember that your target customer will also use social media, review sites like Yelp or TripAdvisor, community sites like NextDoor, and local directory sites like bbb.org.
 When working with a small business SEO agency, ask about websites that can refer traffic to your business.
-Some SEO agencies will incorporate a business listing strategy into their campaign; be sure to ask about their approach to referral traffic.
+Top SEO agencies will incorporate a business listing strategy into their campaign; be sure to ask about their approach to referral traffic.

 Successful SEO for your small business will rely on a dynamic strategy.
 Never settle for a “rubber stamp” approach to small business SEO.
 Digital marketing is ever-evolving; make sure your agency delivers services with continual appraisal and re-assessment to get the best results possible.